-People have assumptions about both the giver--
+People have assumptions about both the giver-- and receiver--of assistance. |

 handout when accepting charity of any sort.
 Nothing is ever actually